ionic-team/ionic-docs/docs/api/infinite-scroll.md

 :::note

-`virtual-scroll-element` refers to scroll container responsible for scrolling the content.
+`virtual-scroll-element` refers to the scroll container responsible for scrolling the content.
 This may be a component provided directly by the virtual scroll solution you are using.

 :::